✓ FLORIDA TREE SERVICE DISPATCH NETWORK • LOCAL INDEPENDENT PROVIDERS

 📍 Regional Logistics for Alachua

-Our dispatch model connects Copeland Settlement, nearby areas like Cross Creek, Daysville, Durant Estates, and the wider Alachua County region with local provider coordination for planned and hazardous removals.
-Scheduling and availability can vary by storm volume, access conditions, and the complexity of work near Westside Recreation Center.
+The dispatch model connects Copeland Settlement, nearby areas like Cross Creek, Daysville, Durant Estates, and the wider Alachua County region with local provider coordination for planned and hazardous removals.
+Scheduling and availability can vary by storm volume, access conditions, and the complexity of the work site.

 Nearby Tree Removal Coverage